 ORGAN RESTORATION PROJECT

-Our magnificent, historic 1865 William Hill & Son organ is now undergoing a complete restoration.
+Our magnificent, historic 1865 William Hill & Son organ has been undergoing a complete restoration which is now almost complete.
 The organ was originally installed in Anderston Parish Church, and was the first organ in Scotland to be used with official authorisation in Presbyterian worship.
 It was moved to St Bride’s in 1972 when Anderston closed.
 We have almost reached our fundraising target.
 Please see our Organ and Organ Restoration pages for more information, and to find out how you can support this exciting project.
 Photo on right: Ross Campbell.

 SERVICES AND EVENTS THIS WEEK

-11.00 am Knit and Natter Group, Upper Crypt
+11.00 am Knit and Natter Group in the Upper Crypyt

 9.00 am Morning Prayer